-Last week I was blessed to hang out with some of my favorite friends for four days.
-As I’ve mentioned before, every year I get together with a group of Christian novelists to plot, play and pray together.
+Once a year, I am blessed to hang out with some of my favorite friends for four days on a writing retreat.
+As I’ve mentioned before, every year I get together with a group of Christian novelists to plot, play, and pray together.
 Each person gets one hour and fifteen minutes of plotting time.
-They share their book ideas, and everyone else helps them come up with ideas for their plots, characters, conflicts.
+They share their book ideas, and everyone else helps them come up with ideas for their plots, characters, and conflicts.
 (Below I have links to some of the books we’ve plotted if you are looking for great, end-of-summer reads!)

 It sounds wonderful, doesn’t it?
 Wouldn’t it be great to have more of those types of relationships?
 I agree it would, but the key to building those deep friendships comes down to one thing: T-I-M-E. We’ve been meeting together, praying together, and investing our hearts for fifteen years.
-In addition to our in-the-flesh retreats, we also have an email prayer group where we share everything from light-hearted moments to gut wrenching conflicts.
+In addition to our in-the-flesh retreats, we also have an email prayer group where we share everything from light-hearted moments to gut-wrenching conflicts.
 But our ability to share with open hearts only came after years of being real and building trust.
-Our ability to share the deep things in 2017 only happened because we were able to share the not-so-deep things in 2003, 2007, and 2011 (and all the other years!).
+Our ability to share the deep things in 2023 only happened because we were able to share the not-so-deep things in 2003, 2007, 2011, 2017, and all the other years!

 Perhaps reading this message leaves an ache in your heart because you wish you had friendships like this.
 I encourage you today to just do one thing: reach out to another person today—someone you trust and want to get to know better.
 Then, reach out to her tomorrow and the next day.
 Take time to invest.

 In our lives we can get busy with so many things, but let’s not forget the people God’s placed around us.
 My life is different because of the friendships I’ve built, and I can see now that every moment given to drawing closer to trusted friends has been worth it.

 A few novels from Plot, Play, and Pray:

 Fatal Vendetta by Sharon Dunn